 Opinion

-Reflections Eleven Years From the Yezidi Genocide
+Reflections 11 Years From the Yezidi Genocide

-Over 2,500 Yezidi women and children remain missing to this day following ethnic cleansing in 2014.
+More than 2,500 Yezidi women and children remain missing to this day following ethnic cleansing in 2014.

-Reflections Eleven Years From the Yezidi Genocide
+Reflections 11 Years From the Yezidi Genocide

-A woman reacts during a a mass funeral for Yezidi victims of the ISIS terrorist group in the northern Iraqi village of Kojo in Sinjar district, on Feb.
+A woman reacts during a mass funeral for Yezidi victims of the ISIS terrorist group in the northern Iraqi village of Kojo in the Sinjar district, on Feb.
 6, 2021.
 Zaid al-Obeidi/AFP via Getty Images

 |Updated: